PRK vs. LASIK Eye Surgery

 - LASIK Eye Surgery Cost

-PRK Eye Surgery is a Type of Laser Vision Correction
+PRK Surgery is a Type of Laser Vision Correction

 PRK Recovery vs LASIK Recovery

-PRK recovery starts when a contact lens is placed on the treated eye and is worn for the first 3 to 5 days until the surface epithelium is healed.
-Expect to attend several appointments with you PRK surgeon during the first month following PRK surgery recovery, with the first visit being the day after surgery.
+PRK recovery begins when a contact lens is placed on the treated eye and is worn for the first 3 to 5 days until the surface epithelium is healed.
+Expect to attend several appointments with your surgeon during the first month following PRK surgery, with the first visit being the day after surgery.
 When the surface epithelium is healed the eye will be comfortable and the bandage contact lens is removed.
 Vision may still be blurry at this time as your vision gradually improves.
-Typically your PRK recovery will be good enough to drive a car within a week or two, but your best corrected vision may not be obtained for up to 6 weeks to 3 months following surgery.
-PRK surgery results are very similar to LASIK results, at least for patients up to approximately 6.0 diopters of myopia (nearsightedness).
-However, in general, PRK recovery will be somewhat slower than LASIK patients.
-In addition, studies at the 6 month postoperative visit in both patients show essentially equivalent results with this range of myopia.

-PRK Side Effects & PRK Complications vs LASIK
+PRK Surgery vs. LASIK Side Effects & Complications

-PRK surgery was invented in the early '80s.
-The first FDA approval of a PRK laser surgery was in 1995, but the procedure was practiced in other countries for years prior.
-PRK surgery does not create a corneal flap utilizing the microkeratome, and therefore, the protective superficial layers of the cornea must heal post-surgery.
-This generally means that patients who undergo this surgery will require significantly more recovery time than LASIK patients in order to achieve their best vision, however the outcomes of PRK vs. LASIK eye surgery are quite comparable 6 months following surgery.
+PRK surgery does not create a corneal flap utilizing the microkeratome, and therefore, the protective superficial layers of the cornea must heal post PRK surgery.
 The most common PRK side effects are complications of scarring (haze) and unpredictable healing of the cornea.
-In addition, PRK side effects also include risk of infection, although infections following either the PRK vs LASIK are rare.
-Many surgeons prefer PRK surgery for patients with larger pupils or thin corneas.
-Additionally, PRK is the only procedure allowed by the US Marines since PRK complications and side effects of PRK are minimal.
+In addition, PRK side effects also include risk of infection, although infections following either PRK or LASIK is rare.
+Many eye surgeons prefer PRK surgery for patients with large pupils or thin corneas due to complications with the flap creation, potential halos and starbursts.